Gepetto/robotpkg/README.txt

     reproducibly installed in a known state.
 MASTER_REPOSITORY
-    defines a VCS repository from where a "make checkout" will download the lastest revision of a software.
+    defines a VCS repository from where a "make checkout" will download the latest revision of a software.
 MASTER_REPOSITORY is a list of 2 or 3 elements.
 The first element is the VCS tool to be used: it must be one of cvs, git or svn.
 The second element is the location of the repository.
 It must be written in a syntax understood by the actual VCS tool.
 The third